96linan/linan.github.io/_pages/about.md

 News
 ======
+- Our work about Generalizable MPQ is accepted by <span style="color:red">NeurIPS-2025<span style="color:red">.
 - One work about Performance Predictor for ENAS becomes <span style="color:red">ESI Highly Cited Paper<span style="color:red">.
 - Our work about Rank Performance Predictor for NAS is accepted by <span style="color:red">IJCAI-2025<span style="color:red">.
 - Our work about Performance Predictor for ENAS is accepted by <span style="color:red">TEVC<span style="color:red">.